-Oral Hygiene: Rinsing, spitting, and brushing should be avoided on the day of surgery.
-Starting on the day after surgery, gentle rinsing with warm salt water is encouraged.
-Brushing should also be resumed, being careful to avoid the surgical site for the first two days.
+Oral Hygiene: Rinsing, spitting, and brushing should be avoided on the day tooth removal.
+Starting on the day after tooth removal, gentle rinsing with warm salt water is encouraged.
+Brushing should also be resumed, being careful to avoid the extraction site.
 Good oral hygiene is important to normal wound healing.
 Do not spit or swish vigorously.

 Activities: Activities for the first 24 hours should be minimal.
 Rest quietly with your head elevated.
-Smoking should be discontinued for at least 3 days.
+Do not smoke for at least 3 days.
 Do not expect to return to work or normal activities immediately.
-Two to three days rest is recommended and subsequently resuming activities as they are tolerated.
-Vigorous physical activities and sports should not be resumed until the surgical areas are comfortable, swelling is resolved and a normal diet is possible.
-Usually contact sports should not be resumed for approximately 1 week post-operatively.
-Musical wind instruments should not be played for at least 7-10 days after most oral surgery.
+Two to three days rest is recommended.
+Vigorous physical activities and sports should be avoided until the extraction site is feeling good, and you are able to eat a normal diet.
+Contact sports should be avoided for one week after tooth removal.
+Musical wind instruments should not be played for at least 7-10 days after tooth removal.

-Numbness: Many times the roots of the lower teeth are adjacent to the nerve in the lower jaw.
-When the tooth is removed, the nerve may be slightly disturbed which may lead to a numbness of your chin, lower lip, and your lower teeth on that side.
+Numbness: When the =a lower tooth is removed, there is a chance the nerve in the lower jaw may be slightly disturbed.
+This may lead to a numbness of your chin, lower lip, and your lower teeth on that side.
 No one can determine exactly how long this will remain, but it is rarely permanent.

-Taste and Odor: After the surgery, a bad taste or odor may occur.
-This is usually secondary to a lack of appropriate cleaning in the area.
-Commercial mouthwash may be used along with normal rinsing and brushing.
+Taste and Odor: After the tooth removal, a bad taste or odor may occur.
+This is usually due to a lack of appropriate cleaning in the area.
+Mouthwash may be used along with normal rinsing and brushing.

 Uncommon Problems: Many people fear the possibility of a dry socket.
 If you have pain that is not relieved by the pain medication or aspirin, this may be the case.
-If possible, you should return to our office or if the distance is too great, see your local dentist.
-Pain in the ear, difficulty swallowing, and difficulty opening and closing the jaws are symptoms which can occur with varying frequency, and usually are not significant.
-Swelling at a later date is uncommon, but if the swelling increases after 5-7 days, please contact our office.
+If possible, you should return to our office.
+If you notice swelling after 5-7 days, please contact our office.

-Emergency: If there is any difficulty in breathing, fever, excessive bleeding or any other problems following the surgery, you should call the office immediately or go to the emergency room.
+Emergency: If there is any difficulty in breathing, fever, excessive bleeding or any other problems following, you should call the office immediately or go to the emergency room.